 In 2009, he joined me in the Amazon and went through Ayahuasca ceremony within the context of a traditional Amazonian Shipibo healing diet.
 In just ten days, he made more progress than he had made in a long time.
 His experience in Peru was mystical.
 Also at times, it was out of this world.
 Above all, it was emotionally significant.
 Through a spiritual process in Peru, Russ made amends with his deceased mother.
-Additionally, he found forgiveness within himself for the way he had behaved as a father, in regards to his PTSD affecting his family.
+Additionally, he found forgiveness within himself for the way he had behaved as a father, in regards to his trauma symptoms affecting his family.
 Ultimately, after his time in the jungle, Russ no longer needed the psychiatric medication.
 He weaned himself off in preparation for his traditional treatment.
 He found that he could manage better with some occasional medical marijuana.
 His blood pressure improved and so did his blood sugar levels.

 After the trip, Russ was ready to re-engage in therapy in a more meaningful way.
 Before, he had been too closed.
 He subsequently entered an integrative PTSD program at the VA.
 His healing journey continues, and he shares this healing process with younger vets struggling upon their return to American life.

 Emotional Biology and Spiritual Healing

 Approaches that access the spiritual dimension and the mystical dimension, offer an incredible opportunity for emotional healing.
 A spiritual context can open the mind beyond judgement.
 Consequently, being in integrity, offers a safe place for vulnerability.
 This is the sacred space healers refine and hold.
-Moreover, this is the space where seekers find room to move through unresolved trauma.
+Moreover, this is the space where seekers find room to move through and recognize unresolved trauma.

 Forgiveness starts in the mind but is only completed in the heart.